 What we can change about ourselves is hotly debated.
 I don’t believe we have the power to change any and everything about ourselves which we might wish were different.
 But there are some things we can change.
 The trick is knowing which is which.

-Gosh, looked with envy on the world’s liberties when I was a young adult, and with horrible repercussions, yet I still want that latitude?
+Gosh, I looked with envy on the world’s liberties when I was a young adult, and with horrible repercussions, yet I still want that latitude?
 Yeah, sometimes I do.
-The Christian life doesn’t get easier.
+Sorry to say, the Christian life doesn’t get easier.
 The longer we walk with the Lord and learn of Him, the greater our accountability, and more He expects of us.
-He doesn’t let us skate like He once may have, and we don’t get to point to a babe in Christ and say, “but why can she get by with that but when I do it, there are these consequences”?
+He doesn’t let us skate like He once may have, and we don’t get to point to a babe in Christ and say, “but why can she get by with that but when I do it, there are these consequences?”
 We especially don’t get to look at the unredeemed and ask that.
 We know the answer.

 I am convinced women were designed by God with this internal “open floor plan” while men were designed like your local storage facility, with multiple divided units and compartments.
 Yet we live in a world where the differences between men and women, are increasingly vilified and denigrated.